 Here are our insert cables:

 To take this further, you might be wondering from ourwhat are “direct out” and “direct in” insert cables.

 Say you wanted to record a single track off your mixer, but your mixer does not have a direct out, or you wanted to feed that channel somewhere else.
-A lot of manufactures suggest the half plug method where you plug in just enough to contact the tip of the cable but you don’t break the switching of the connector.
-You get signal out and through the channel just as you want.
+A lot of manufacturers suggest the half plug method where you plug in just enough to contact the tip of the cable, but you don’t break the switching of the connector.
+You get the signal out and through the channel just as you want.
 But anyone that has ever done this realizes as soon as you go poking around behind your mixer you will either knock one out or knock one in and then things just go bad.